 Therefore, we must perform accurate testing of these new 5G technologies to ensure the location performance of new 5G devices and services.
 It’s also critical in the near term to test 4G positioning performance within 5G devices to ensure there’s no disruption of accuracy.

 Network providers and device manufacturers are already working to understand the potential challenges and design test methodologies to ensure that location-based systems work as intended.

 Spirent has been at the center of GNSS testing for more than 30 years.
-So, when it comes to phased rollouts and assuring complex systems that blend legacy and new technologies, well, we’re the experts.
+So, when it comes to phased rollouts and assuring complex systems that blend legacy and new technologies, we've seen it before.
 A similar situation occurred as 4G began to roll out.
 Handsets were dual-mode 3G/4G and used 3G exclusively for E911 emergency calls for several years.
 The initial dual-mode phones that used 3G for E911 suffered a variety of location performance issues that were discovered during testing.

 5G is rushing towards us, bringing welcome improvements in location and positioning accuracy for our mobile devices.
 But the transition will be complex and brings its own new challenges.
-With advanced testing such as Spirent’s 8100 Mobile Device Location Test System (LTS), Spirent offers proven, cutting- edge testing solutions that can make the transition simpler and smoother.
+Spirent’s (LTS) offers proven, cutting- edge testing solutions that can make the transition simpler and smoother.
 We’re helping assure that device designers and mobile operators fulfill their promise to their customers of high quality, hiccup-free service—even as technologies and networks shift, blend, and evolve in new and possibly unpredicted ways.